 Kerry has authored curriculum for faith communities including devotionals, retreat material, and inspirational essays.
-As a magna cum laude graduate of Bucknell University, Kerry earned dual degrees in Russian and international studies and has completed post-graduate work at both the American University in Russian language and at Calvary Chapel Bible College in counseling and Biblical studies.
+As a magna cum laude graduate of Bucknell University, Kerry earned dual degrees in Russian and international studies and has completed post-graduate work at both the American University in Russian Studies and at Calvary Chapel Bible College in counseling and Biblical studies.
 Prior to her work in DC, she spent three years serving in Russia as an interpreter for missional organizations and child welfare groups.

 Over the years, Kerry and her husband, Scott, have been known to work in tandem for children’s causes.
-In their joint efforts, they have been instrumental in the creation of several charitable organizations in addition to CCAI, which are all flourishing today, including: Christian Alliance for Orphans, where Scott served as a founding board member; North Branch Young Life; Calvary Chapel DC Metro; Orphan Institute, where Kerry and Scott both serve as founding executive board members; and Show Hope, where Scott served as the Executive Director for 12 years under the board leadership of its founders, Steven Curtis and Mary Beth Chapman.
+In their joint efforts, they have been instrumental in the creation of several charitable organizations in addition to CCAI, which are all flourishing today, including Christian Alliance for Orphans, where Scott served as a founding board member; North Branch Young Life; Calvary Chapel DC Metro; Orphan Institute, where Kerry and Scott both serve as founding executive board members; and Show Hope, where Scott served as the Executive Director for 12 years under the board leadership of its founders, Steven Curtis and Mary Beth Chapman.

-Since 2014, Kerry has led dozens of private retreats for leaders and lay people from the US and abroad through the BECOMING project she developed.
+Since 2014, Kerry has led dozens of private retreats for leaders and laypeople from the US and abroad through the BECOMING project she developed.
 The Becoming curriculum is based on Biblical scripture and was developed to aid people in personal and relational reconciliation as well as deep inner healing.
 In 2016, Kerry and Scott began facilitating marriage retreats using the BECOMING principles and practices.

 Kerry also spends time working alongside Scott to assist philanthropists in stewarding their resources for social investment and capacity building in the developing world.
 Kerry is currently a member of the executive board of the Congressional Coalition on Adoption Institute in Washington, DC, the advisory board of the Hands and Feet Project in Nashville, TN, and the ethics board of Geisinger Medical Center in Danville, Pennsylvania.